 - The basic process: - 1.
 Characterize the bug: - (a) If possible run the program serially, make sure it works correctly in that mode. - (b) Run the program with 2-4 processes on a single core, make sure it works correctly in that mode.
 In general the fewer processes the easier it is to debug and on one core many race conditions are prevented. - (c) Run the program with 2-4 processes on 2-4 cores.
 This configuration begins to expose potential race conditions and allows you to verify synchronization and timing in a simple case. - 2.
 Develop a script that automates the process of "activating" the bug.
-Automation is key to making the debugging process as effective and inoffensive as possible.
+Automation is key to making the debugging process as effective and inoffensive as possible. - 3.
+Fix the bug. - 4.
+Test the fix using the script developed earlier.

-- 3. Fix the bug. - 4.
-Test the fix using the script developed earlier. - To characterize the bug change the input and then study the output.
+- Characterizing bugs is hard, fixing bugs is easy.
+First figure-out where it is breaking and then determine why. - To characterize the bug change the input and then study the output.
 Do not keep the input constant, change the code, and then study the output.
 Changing the input exercises the whole path, whereas changing the code only effects a limited portion, and may introduce new bugs.
+An exception to this is the addition of print statements to examine variables at runtime (see below). - When you change the input do so in a methodical way, e.g. repeatedly doubling one of the input values while observing the pattern formed by the output.
+Find the pattern, it will lead you to the problem.
+Some examples: - Test boundary conditions 0, 1, big value, small value, first day, last day, etc. - For each function a) are the inputs correct? b) are the calculations correct? c) are the outputs correct?

+- Common Errors

+- Off by one, AKA fence post errors in e.g. loop constructs

+- Unitialized variables

+- Arithmetic overflow/underflow

+- Data structure boundaries, e.g. arrays

+- = vs ==

+- Order of operation/operator precedence

+- Look for the numerology

+- The answers are always off by 720...

+- It always looses the {first, fourth, odd, last} one...

+- The answer is often a very, very, very large negative integer...

-An exception to this is the addition of print statements to examine variables at runtime (see below). - Work with the smallest problem size possible which exercises all of the functionality.
-This allows you to examine entire data structures, all loop iterations, etc. - Suspect that it's a race condition, setup test scripts to prove that the program doesn't have any. - The non-deterministic nature of parallel programs can lead to a false impression of what's actually going on.
+- Work with the smallest problem size possible which exercises all of the functionality.
+This allows you to examine entire data structures, all loop iterations, etc.

+- Suspect that it's a race condition, setup test scripts to prove that the program doesn't have any.

+- The non-deterministic nature of parallel programs can lead to a false impression of what's actually going on.
 Remove as much of the non-determinism as you can.

 - If you are developing code on a 64 bit platform build and run it on a 32 bit platform, or the obverse.
 This illuminates bugs related to word size. - Use guarded print statements (e.g. #ifdef DEBUG fprintf(stderr, "var = ...) and leave them in the program when you are done, you'll probably need them again.
 Most bugs can found using this approach. - Make DEBUG a symbol that can easily be set from the command line of your program at runtime. - Beware of lost output when a program terminates abnormally, this leads to false impressions about what is actually going on.
-Use fflush(stdout), or write to stderr (which isn't buffered) or use setbuf(STREAM, 0) to prevent messages from being lost in a buffer when the program crashes or deadlocks. - Learn about the C constructs FILE, LINE, FUNCTION and use them with a custom error handling routine (see below) to improve the quality of your debugging output.
+Use fflush(stdout), or write to stderr (which isn't buffered) or use setbuf(STREAM, 0) to prevent messages from being lost in a buffer when the program crashes or deadlocks. - Learn about the C constructs \\FILE\\, \\LINE\\, \\FUNCTION\\ and use them with a custom error handling routine (see below) to improve the quality of your debugging output.